Skip to main content

 2. Run the debug process (press F5): The application will start running and then stop at the breakpoint.

-You can now use all the standard debugging features in VS Code to debug your application.
+You can now use all the standard debugging features in VS Code.
 See the VS Code Debugging documentation for more details.

 Deploy and Debug Tasks